 And only one food: Pizza.

 I could go on forever providing examples, but these will suffice for now.
 The point is, we all have different preferences.

-There are people who only prefer country music, and there are others who only enjoy jazz.
-Some prefer romantic drama movies, and others would only watch sci-fi.
+Some people prefer country music, and there are others who only enjoy jazz.
+Some prefer romantic drama movies, and others only watch sci-fi.

 Novels.
 Some people love thriller Stephen King-esque, while others enjoy fantasy or drama.

 Work environment.
 The introverts prefer silence and being alone.
 Extroverts want constant interaction with coworkers.

 Fashion.
 Most people prefer stylish trendy outfits, while some want simplicity, or just being themselves.

 So which one is right, which one is wrong?
 There’s no right or wrong.
 It’s a matter of preference.
 And each one is unique.
 That’s how the world works and we should be glad we have different preferences.
 Because what if we all love the same thing?

 The problem with our society is that some people force their own preferences to others — as if pointing a gun at their victims’ face if they don’t agree they’ll shoot them dead.

 Some parents want their kids to follow a certain career because they believe it’s the only way, without giving their children a chance to pursue what they truly want.